- First Issued: Prior to 2015

 3.1 For this policy, the term “Sexual Misconduct” will denote all prohibited sex and gender-based discrimination and harassment violations (to include, sexual assault, sexual exploitation, domestic violence, dating violence, stalking, and all other sexual offenses).

-3.2 Bullying: repeated and/or severe aggressive behavior likely to intimidate or intentionally hurt, control, or diminish another person, physically or mentally, that is not speech or conduct otherwise protected by the First Amendment.
+3.2 Bullying: repeated and/or severe aggressive behavior likely to intimidate or intentionally hurt or control another person, physically or mentally, that is not speech or conduct otherwise protected by the First Amendment.

-3.2.1 The act of bullying often includes comments about race, color, creed, national origin, sex, sexual orientation, or disability and often involves an imbalance of power, aggression, and a negative, repeated behavior.
+3.2.1 The act of bullying, as defined above, often includes conduct in regards to race, color, creed, national origin, sex, sexual orientation, or disability and often involves an imbalance of power, aggression, and a negative, repeated behavior.
 For purposes of this policy, incidents of bullying, which fall under sexual misconduct violations, are based on gender (e.g., sex, sexual orientation, genetic identity, gender expression, and genetic information).

 3.3 Campus Security Authorities: UNCP employees who have a duty to promptly report any information or knowledge of a broad array of crimes to campus law enforcement or the director of Title IX and Clery Compliance.
 The report can be made via the Campus Security Authority Incident Report form.
 Campus Security Authorities are listed on the Title IX and Clery Act Compliance website at http://www.uncp.edu/about-uncp/administration/departments/title-ix/duty-employees